 Tutorial: SQL Server Management Studio

 The SQL Server Management Studio tutorial introduces you to the integrated environment for managing your SQL Server infrastructure.
 SQL Server Management Studio presents a graphical interface for configuring, monitoring, and administering instances of SQL Server.
-It also allows you to deploy, monitor, and upgrade the data-tier components used by your applications, such as databases and data warehouses.
+It also allows you to deploy, monitor, and upgrade the data-tier components used by your applications, such as databases.
 SQL Server Management Studio also provides Transact-SQL, MDX, DMX, and XML language editors for editing and debugging scripts.

 This tutorial will help you understand the presentation of information in Management Studio and how to take advantage of the features.
-Note that this tutorial applies to the complete installation of Management Studio that is included with all editions of SQL Server except SQL Server Express.
-Functionality for basic installations of Management Studio and for Management Studio installations that ship with SQL Server Express is slightly different than what is presented in this tutorial.
+Note that this tutorial uses the free Management Studio downloaded from the download center.

 The best way to get acquainted with Management Studio is through hands-on practice.
 This tutorial will teach you how to manage the components of Management Studio and how to find the features that you use regularly.